hltcoe/sandle/README.md

 # openaisle
-Run a clone of OpenAI's API Service in your Local Environment ("OpenAISLE").
+Run a large language modeling SANDbox in your Local Environment ("SANDLE").

 ## Setup